awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 ### Elastic IP addresses<a name="vpc-migrate-eip"></a>

 You can migrate an Elastic IP address that is allocated for use in EC2\-Classic for use with a VPC\.
 You cannot migrate an Elastic IP address to another Region or AWS account\.
-For more information, see [Migrating an Elastic IP Address from EC2\-Classic](ec2-classic-platform.md#migrating-eip)\.
+For more information, see [Migrate an Elastic IP Address from EC2\-Classic](ec2-classic-platform.md#migrating-eip)\.

 **To identify an Elastic IP address that is allocated for use in EC2\-Classic**
 In the Amazon EC2 console, choose **Elastic IPs** in the navigation pane\.
 In the **Scope** column, the value is **standard**\.